TV6 (French TV channel): History

 Three projects were competing for the award of the sixth network concession: CLT, the unsuccessful candidate for the fifth channel, which was still seeking to establish RTL Television in France, the Publicis/Gaumont/NRJ/Gilbert Gross consortium, and the Hit FM/RSCG consortium led by the incumbent's favourite advertiser, Jacques Séguéla.
 On 28 January 1986, the government chose TV6, a company led by Publicis, to create the first French television channel devoted to youth and music.
-The 18-year public service concession contract between the State and TV6 was signed on the same day and the decree approving the contract and the specifications of the sixth channel was published on 21 February.
+The 18-year public service concession contract between the State and TV6 was signed on the same day and the decree approving the contract and the specifications of the sixth channel was published on February 21.
 The channel was required to devote at least 50% of its broadcasting time to music and, contrary to the specifications of La Cinq, was subject to the same obligations as public channels for the time between theatrical release and film screening and the quotas for broadcasting French films.
 It was also required to broadcast 350 hours of its own productions in the first year and produce 100 video clips.

-After the looping of a trailer on 22 February 1986 on TDF's new sixth terrestrial network, TV6, France's leading music television channel, began broadcasting on Saturday 1 March 1986 at 14:00.
+After the looping of a trailer on 22 February 1986, on TDF's new sixth terrestrial network, TV6, France's leading music television channel, began broadcasting on Saturday, 1 March 1986, at 2:00 PM.
 Faithful to its target audience, it called itself the youngest TV channel and devoted itself entirely to contemporary music.
 Each of the project's partners contributed to the project: Gaumont brought its catalog of films and television series, NRJ its animators and musical know-how and Publicis taking charge of the channel's management and advertising management.
 As a private commercial channel, TV6 would broadcast two minutes of advertising every twenty minutes.